Pete Williams (basketball)

-Robert Eric "Pete" Williams (born July 7, 1963) is an American retired professional basketball player.
+Robert Eric "Pete" Williams (born July 7, 1963) is an American former professional basketball player.
 He played for the Denver Nuggets in the National Basketball Association (NBA) from 1985 to 1987.
-He played college basketball at the University of Arizona from 1983 to 1985.
+He played college basketball for the Arizona Wildcats from 1983 to 1985.
 Following his stint in the NBA, Williams played professionally in Turkey and Japan.

 He was inducted into the Pac-10 Basketball Hall of Honor in 2005.